 To better understand the impact of media on our lives, this section of College Composition is devoted to a critical analysis of mass media and its effect on humans.
 Using a framework of questions for analysis, we will deconstruct media from "the inside out."
 Ultimately, we will work towards developing tools and strategies that will improve our analytical and writing skills through media literacy and research.
 Throughout the semester we will learn strategies for critical thinking and reasoning including close reading, data collection through inquiry and research, and the public communication of conclusions through a comprehensive research paper and presentation.
 The final research paper shall be on a topic related to mass media and popular culture.
-This course will be offered as a Running Start Course through Great Bay Community College.
+This course may be eligible for Running Start credit.

-105 Debate and Persuasion
+105 Debate and Persuasion .5 Credit